 After Cardiac there was a long stretch (6.5mi) to Rattlesnake Bar and around midnight I got sick and puked out everything.
-Not surprising when I looked at what was in my stomach: grapes and coca cola.
+Not surprising when I looked at what was in my stomach: grapes and coca-cola.
 It became really hard to eat from then on and I relied mostly on chicken soup.
 The puking shook me a bit and I started to feel that I could fall apart pretty fast.
-Fortunately at Rattlesnake Bar there was 14 miles left.
+Fortunately, at Rattlesnake Bar there were 14 miles left.
 I kept on running in front of Joey and he helped a couple of times as he was more familiar with the trails.
 He also gave me some ginger chews which really helped with the stomach discomfort.
 The hardest was probably from Horseshoe Bar to Twin Rocks.
 It seems that this aid station would never come!
-They were nice there and there was chicken soup. and only something like 5 miles to go with 1.5 hour to spare.
+They were nice there and there was chicken soup. and only something like 5 miles to go with 1.5 hours to spare.
 It got hard and navigation wasn’t always easy.
-Thank you Joey!
+Thank you, Joey!
 Since I was actually number 10 I decided to give him that finish spot and I finished 11 – the least I could do to thank him for being around and help with navigation.
 The last miles were hard.
-At some point I didn’t even care about a sub 24 finish.
+At some point, I didn’t even care about a sub 24 finish.
 But when I saw the lights of the finish and the timing clock it felt good and after letting Joey go ahead I started running well toward the finish!
 23:45 on the clock!
 I got my sub 24 buckle and a cup of soup.
 And I had to go in my car because I was becoming hypothermic fast despite the Mylar blanket they gave me.
-In the car I cranked up the heat up and took off my contacts because they were caked with dust!
+In the car, I cranked up the heat up and took off my contacts because they were caked with dust!
 Luckily I had taken the glasses from the drop bag.
-Then drove to hotel, showered, put on compression leggings and crashed!
+Then drove to the hotel, showered, put on compression leggings and crashed!
 Mission accomplished!

 It was surprisingly fast.
 Right after I slept a couple of hours I went to the finish to walk a bit and although a bit stiff I wasn’t too sore, less than the day after Miwok or Pikes Peak.
 It was fun to chat with other runners and see the last finishers who after 32 or more hours on the trail are quite brave.
 I drove back to LA the day after a full day of rest and I could walk quite well, even climb stairs with no problems.
 Day after I went swimming and then the next day I was running on trails in Griffith Park with no issue.
 I’m very surprised at what an easy recovery it was.
 I can perhaps attribute it to taking homeopathic arnica montana before, during and after the race as well as applying Traumeel every tîme I would stop at Cool Aid Station.

 I am very happy I have run this race.
-Although at first I chose it because it seemed more attainable and giving me the assurance I would get my UTMB points it has been a great opportunity for growth and enrichment as an ultra runner.
+Although at first, I chose it because it seemed more attainable and giving me the assurance I would get my UTMB points it has been a great opportunity for growth and enrichment as an ultra runner.
 First I think that I have been able to refine my preparatory routines and mind management.
 I felt really rested at the start and with no anxiety (read Miwok race report to hear how bad pre-race conditions can be).
 I felt ready.
-Secondly I have grown in the execution of the race – although getting lost really affected me for a while I managed to not let that eat me up too much.
+Secondly, I have grown in the execution of the race – although getting lost really affected me for a while I managed to not let that beat me up too much.
 I also veered in the direction of not getting mad at the race organizer.
 I’m pretty happy with that too – anger toward not finding course markers was dissipated.
 Better for me and better for them!
 I can’t say I “finished strong” like Miwok as after 105 or so miles I was getting tired but I covered the distance in less than 24 hours which for a first 100 miler makes me very happy.